CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

      ![](images2/t3s6b.png)

-   - Select a Python interpreter to create a virtual environment → select **Python 3.11.9**.
+   - Select a Python interpreter to create a virtual environment → select **python 3.11.9**.

      ![](images/110.png)

-   - Select a template → choose **Blob trigger** and give the trigger a name or accept the default name.
+   - Select a template for your project's first function → choose **Blob trigger** and give the trigger a name or accept the default name.
 Press **Enter** to confirm.

      ![](images/111.png)